-About Benson High School
+About Benson High

-The forerunner of Benson High School was organized in 1904 as a two-year program added to Benson Central School located at 60th and Maple Streets.
-Fourteen students were in those grades and studied English, mathematics, history, and Latin.
-To complete their high school education, these students had to transfer to the old Omaha High School (now Central High) traveling several miles by street car.
+- The forerunner of Benson High was organized in 1904 as a two-year program added to Benson Central School located at 60th and Maple Streets.
 The district added 11th grade in 1905 and completed the addition of 12th grade in 1908.
-Benson proudly celebrated its centennial in 2004 with an all-class alumni banquet at the Qwest Center.

-Benson High graduated its first four-year class consisting of six girls and two boys in 1913.
-Benson Central School became part of the Omaha Public Schools when Omaha annexed the city of Benson in 1917.
-In the early 1920's, the Omaha School District approved building a Benson High School and Monroe School on a 22 acre site northeast of 52nd and Maple Streets.

-On December 17, 1926, Benson High students marched in a parade from Benson Central School to their new building at 52nd and Maple.
+Benson proudly celebrated its centennial in 2004 with an all-class alumni banquet at the Century Link Center. - Benson High graduated its first four-year class consisting of six girls and two boys in 1913 and in the early 1920's, the Omaha School District approved building a Benson High School and Monroe School on a 22 acre site northeast of 52nd and Maple Streets. - On December 17, 1926, Benson High students marched in a parade from Benson Central School to their new building at 52nd and Maple.
 The new high school cost \$481,000 to build.
 Benson was designed in the Georgian colonial style, with stately columns at the south entrance and three cupolas on the roof that would lend the school's yearbook its name.
 Miss Mary McNamara, the school's first principal, organized the parade so that students could move the furnishings of their old school to their new school.
 All boys pulled wagons that they brought from home full of school furnishings, and girls carried items in their aprons.
-Additions to Benson took place in 1957-58 and a multimillion dollar renovation was completed in 1991.

-Today Benson enrolls about 1,350 students in grades 9 through 12 and is a comprehensive high school offering a full array of high school, vocational, and college preparatory courses to meet the needs of today's students.
+Additions to Benson took place in 1957-58 and a multimillion dollar renovation was completed in 1991. - Today Benson enrolls about 1,400 students in grades 9 through 12 and is a comprehensive high school offering a full array of high school, vocational, and college preparatory courses to meet the needs of today's students.